Skip to main content

 Nikšićko Beer

-Montenegro's most popular beer brewed in Nikšić since 1896.
-Crisp lager perfect with grilled meats and seafood.
+The country's most popular beer, brewed in Nikšić since 1896.
+A crisp lager that goes well with grilled meat and seafood.

 beer4.9%